hindutva/hindutva.github.io/main/books/misc/life_of_lokamAnya_tilak_athalye/07_THE_HONOURABLE_AND.md

 +++

-An Additional Membership is, as I view it, no sop or gag in- tended to stop honest and fair criticism.
-But if it is, I should certainly give it up rather than consent to draw the curtain over the gross negligence or the palpable errors of ofi&cials, however high they may be.
+> An Additional Membership is, as I view it, no sop or gag intended to stop honest and fair criticism.
+But if it is, I should certainly give it up rather than consent to draw the curtain over the gross negligence or the palpable errors of officials, however high they may be.
+>

-B. G. Tilak
+> B. G. Tilak

-f\^ August 7th, 1895, Mr. Tilak, elected by an over" ^^ whelming majority by the District Local Boards of the Central Division, took, in the Legislative Council, the customary oath of allegiance to Her Ma- jesty, the Queen-Empress.
+On August 7th, 1895, Mr. Tilak, elected by an overwhelming majority by the District Local Boards of the Central Division, took, in the Legislative Council, the customary oath of allegiance to Her Ma- jesty, the Queen-Empress.
 Two years later he was